CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

         print(f"Full run cost {int(time.time() - ts)} seconds.")
         ```

-## Summary
+**Summary**

 In this notebook, we built a machine learning model to predict bank customer churn using Microsoft Fabric.
-We covered data loading, exploration, and processing with Fabric's Data Wrangler.
-We trained models with Scikit-Learn and LightGBM, tracked experiments with MLflow, and evaluated the model.
-Finally, we saved the model and visualized its performance using Power BI, showcasing the end-to-end capabilities of Microsoft Fabric in a data science workflow.
+We covered data loading, exploration, and preprocessing using Fabric's Data Wrangler.
+Models were developed using Scikit-Learn and LightGBM, with experiment tracking handled via MLflow.
+We evaluated model performance, saved the final model, and visualized results using Power BI—highlighting Microsoft Fabric’s end-to-end support for data science workflows.

+In this lab, you have explored the full data science lifecycle within Microsoft Fabric—from data ingestion and preprocessing to model training, evaluation, and reporting.
+This hands-on lab demonstrated how Fabric integrates various tools to streamline and scale the data science process efficiently.